-This list is meant to get your started, not limit you.
+This list is meant to get your started in selecting your curriculum for elementary school, not limit you.
 I’ll obviously encourage you to add in some art and music, but here I wanted to get the basics covered.

 - Can be used by a parent with no experience in teaching.

 - Can, with slight variations, accommodate different learning styles.

 - Many can be used with multiple children of different ages in the same year.

 - Is solid academically, while also being developmentally appropriate.